-Due to the pandemic, the originally approved budget underwent significant review by the Finance Committee and Executive Committee to ensure that the finances of ESE were as secure as possible under the difficult circumstances.
-Expenses were significantly cut due to the reduction in travel expenses; revenue was also significantly reduced.
-Due to careful management by the trustees, there was a positive net movement in funds for the year to 31 December 2020 showing an increase of €51,343 from the previous year.
+Due to the ongoing pandemic, the originally approved budget was updated in the main areas of activity, e.g., the ECE 2021 in-person budget was updated to reflect a digital meeting and elements of other physical attendance at meetings were reduced.
+Expenses were reduced where possible; revenue was also forecast to reduce.
+The Finance Committee and Executive Committee reviewed all elements of the finances to ensure that ESE was as secure as possible under the circumstances of the ongoing pandemic.
+Due to careful management by the trustees and good performance of the congress, publications and investments there was a positive net movement in funds for the year to 31 December 2021 showing an increase of €1.548M from the previous year.

-The major income streams for ESE were from individual and corporate memberships, corporate sponsorship of activities, and from the European Journal of Endocrinology.
-A surplus was also made from congress activities; however, this was partially offset by the impact of the cancellation of the inperson congress in May.
-For the congress activity (for both the cancelled in-person ECE 2020 and the digital e-ECE 2020), this resulted in a net surplus of approximately €146k.
+The major income streams for ESE were from individual and corporate memberships, corporate sponsorship of activities, from the European Journal of Endocrinology and from the ESE Advocacy Representation Scheme.
+A substantial surplus was also made from congress activities.

-The major items of expenditure were from support of the various activities, including the congress, grants and awards, the newsletter and website, and the European Journal of Endocrinology.
+The major items of expenditure were from support of the various activities, including the congress, grants and awards, policy and advocacy, the newsletter and website, and the European Journal of Endocrinology.
 In addition, ESE had overheads of which the most significant items related to running its secretariat services for both outsourced and inhouse staff.

-The outcome from 2020 is an operating deficit of (€27,915).
-There has been a gain on investments of €79,258 and overall, as stated above, the organisational value of ESE has risen by €51,343.
+The outcome from 2021 is an operating surplus of €981,919.
+There has been a gain on investments of €566,229 and overall, as stated above, the organisational value of ESE has risen by €1.548M.

-The ESE trustees are aware that at the end of 2020 significant funds are being held above the reserves and will take this into account when reviewing the strategy and investment in activities for future years.
+The ESE trustees are aware that at the end of 2021 significant funds are being held above the reserves and have taken this into account when reviewing the strategy for future years.
+Investment in specified projects is planned, including a major data integration project.
 However, a relatively careful approach will be necessary due to the continuing uncertainty in relation to the pandemic and to ensure ESE's financial stability.